Pati Hill: Copy art

-Hill also used the copier to negotiate the relationship between words and images.
+spaceshipHill also used the copier to negotiate the relationship between words and images.
 She strove to create "work in which the two elements fuse to become something other than either."
 This effort is evident in A Swan: An Opera in Nine Chapters which creates a story through the combination of text and a series of photocopied prints of a dead swan.
 Her fascination with words and images further contributed to her efforts to create a universal symbol language, which was taught briefly to first-grade students of Deans Mill School in Stonington, Connecticut in the 1970s.

-In 1979, Hill published Letters to Jill: A catalogue and some notes on copying, which acts as a "jargon-free primer" on the photocopier as an artists' tool.
+In 1979, Hill published Letters to Jill: A catalogue and some notes on copying, which acts as a "jargon-free primer" on the photocopier as an artist's tool.

 For a profile in The New Yorker in 1980, Hill described her intimate relationship with and understanding of photocopies, explaining, "Copies are an international visual language, which talks to people in Los Angeles and people in Prague the same way.
 Making copies is very near to speaking."

 In the 1980s, Hill committed to one of her greatest ambitions: photocopying the Palace of Versailles.
 She cited four reasons for this venture: 1) she considered Versailles to be simultaneously "self-centered" and "public-spirited"; 2) it shared connections between the United States and France, and she considered herself to be a citizen of both countries; 3) she wanted to "do something big"; 4) she wanted to see what "a modern device would make of something old."
 Additionally, she explained, "I conceived the idea of photocopying the château of Versailles because, among other reasons, it is so well known through painting and photography.
 It gives me a dramatic opportunity to show the difference between those disciplines and that of copying.
 The great variety of subject matter would allow full range to the copier's artistic capacity within a single framework."
 She copied a bellpull, cobblestones, and a pear tree, roots and live worms included, all of which were pulled from Versailles.
 Her work with Versailles further introduced her experimentation with colored toner, frottage, and photogravure.
 Hill intended to have several exhibitions of her Versailles work, including shows titled Weeds, Worms, Water and Popsicle Sticks, Stone and Iron, Walls and Words, and Lace and Glass.
 Nevertheless, Hill insisted, "I am not interested in Copy Art per se but rather in what I can do with a copier."

 In 1989, Hill and her husband, Bianchini, opened Galerie Toner, a gallery dedicated to exhibiting art made with the photocopier, in Sens, France.
 Hill and Bianchini opened a second Galerie Toner in Paris in 1992.